-The November 2 issue of FORBES® magazine had six covers.
+The November 2 issue of FORBES® magazine a couple of years ago had six covers.
 That’s right, 6!

 At first, I thought it was a printing error; after all, six covers?
 But we receive at least two copies of FORBES in our office (we get over 1,000 magazines each month as we study the disruption going on in the print world).
 Both copies had the six covers!